Tech analysts will remember 2017 as the year when business world finally started getting serious about the disruptive potential of AI.

 - AI Software development.
 End user organizations begin their AI initiatives by leveraging commercial platforms like IBM’s Watson and design and configure their requirements on top of these.
 Specialists with knowledge of these platforms who can help with the program management and testing are in demand.

 - Education and training – Universities and technical schools around the world continue to introduce AI courses and programs.
-This has opened up opportunities for researchers and corporate trainers around the world.
+This has opened up new opportunities for researchers and corporate trainers.

 Government and Social Policies